 FEARnyc is New York City's biggest horror film festival, and in 2019 the festival is going nationwide.

 The 2019 festival will, for the first time ever, expand beyond NYC to include screenings and events throughout all 50 states and Puerto Rico.
-The festival will also expand to a month-long event, with 150 screenings and events happening all across the country from October 1 - 31, 2019.
-That means that if your film is accepted to screen at FEARnyc, it will screen in NYC and in other cities across America.
+The festival will also expand to a month-long event, with screenings and events happening in NYC and across the country from October 1 - 31, 2019.

 Many films screened at FEARnyc have garnered distribution or gone on to wider release, including Dead Awake, Unearthed and Untold: The Path to Pet Sematary, Inoperable, Sickhouse, The Dark Tapes, Don't F*** in the Woods, The Butcher Brothers' A Beginner's Guide to Snuff, Charismata, Flesh Blanket, Howard Lovecraft and the Undersea Kingdom, the remake of Blood Feast, and others.